Florence Griffith Joyner: Early life

 Griffith was born in Los Angeles, California, the seventh of eleven children born to Robert, an electrician, and Florence Griffith, a seamstress.
 The family lived in Littlerock, California, before Florence Griffith moved with her children to the Jordan Downs public housing complex located in the Watts section of Los Angeles.

 When Griffith was in elementary school, she joined the Sugar Ray Robinson Organization, running in track meets on weekends.
 She won the Jesse Owens National Youth Games two years in a row, at the ages of 14 and 15.
 Griffith ran track at Jordan High School in Los Angeles.

 Showing an early interest in fashion, Griffith persuaded the members of the track team to wear tights with their uniforms.
 As a high school senior in 1978, she finished sixth at the CIF California State Meet behind future teammates Alice Brown and Pam Marshall.
 By the time she graduated from Jordan High School in 1978, she had set high-school records in sprinting and long jump.

 Career

-Griffith attended the California State University at Northridge, and was on the track team coached by Bob Kersee.
+Griffith attended CSUN, and was on the track team coached by Bob Kersee.
 This team, which included Brown and Jeanette Bolden, won the national championship during Griffith's first year of college.
-However, Griffith had to drop out to support her family, taking a job as a bank teller.
-Kersee found financial aid for her and she returned to college in 1980, this time at University of California at Los Angeles (UCLA) where Kersee was working as a coach.
+Griffith had to drop out to support her family, taking a job as a bank teller.
+Kersee found financial aid for her and she returned to college in 1980, this time at UCLA where Kersee was working as a coach.

 Brown, Bolden, and Griffith qualified for the 100-meter final at the trials for the 1980 Summer Olympics (with Brown winning and Griffith finishing last in the final).
 Griffith also ran the 200 meters, narrowly finishing fourth, a foot out of a qualifying position.
 However, the U.S. Government had already decided to boycott those Olympic Games mooting those results.
 In 1983, Griffith graduated from UCLA with her bachelor's degree in psychology.